What is it?

 Do you know anyone or any organisation that has contributed to their local community over the last 50 years?
 They could have run a community group, supported local people or anything else.
 If so, we would love to hear about their contribution.

-For further information about Heritage Broxbourne or to find out more about volunteering opportunities, please email Susan Lankester.
+For further information about Heritage Broxbourne, please email Susan Lankester.